Kawaxte/TwentyTenLauncher/README.md

 ![GitHub Issues (Open)](https://img.shields.io/github/issues/Kawaxte/TwentyTenLauncher?logo=github&style=for-the-badge)
 ![GitHub Issues (Closed)](https://img.shields.io/github/issues-closed/Kawaxte/TwentyTenLauncher?logo=github&style=for-the-badge)

+If you find a bug or have a suggestion for a new feature, you can report (or suggest) it by following these steps:

 1. Go to the [issue tracker](https://github.com/Kawaxte/TwentyTenLauncher/issues) on this repository.
 2. Click the `New issue` button.